0344 947 0908

 If Ford could make this estate version drive much like the five-door hatch, it would have a winner on its hands.
 Guess what?
 It does.
 There's a reassuringly polished feel here that's usually the preserve of far more expensive cars - and the same excellent refinement at speed.
 Low profile roof rails help cut the wind roar that many estate cars suffer from and the cabin is well insulated from road noise with no booming apparent from the big box at the back.
 Handling is safe and assured, but the Mondeo estate never completely disguises its size and you might need to pass up some smaller parking spaces.
 On the plus side, rear visibility is notably better than that of the high-rumped five-door hatch.
 Ford's has slimmed down the engine choices on offer.
-Most customers choose a 2.0-litre TDCi diesel engine good for either 150PS or 180PS, both variants featuring single variable geometry turbocharger technology.
-There is also a 165PS 1.5-litre EcoBoost petrol unit.
-Buyers can even opt for a Mondeo Hybrid.
+Most customers choose a 2.0-litre TDCi diesel engine good for either 150PS or 190PS, the 150PS unit offered with either manual or 8-speed auto transmission and the 190PS unit only offered with the auto.
+Both diesel variants feature single variable geometry turbocharger technology.
+Buyers can also opt for a Mondeo self-charging HEV Hybrid with 187PS.
 It uses a specially-developed 2.0-litre petrol engine combined with two electric motors - one to drive the wheels and another to supply regenerative charging - and 1.4kWh lithium-ion battery.
-The 150PS and 180PS diesels are available with Ford's Intelligent All-Wheel Drive system, which offers a seamless transition between front-wheel drive and all-wheel-drive performance to automatically enhance traction and road-holding when needed.
+The 150PS and 190PS diesels are available with Ford's Intelligent All-Wheel Drive system, which offers a seamless transition between front-wheel drive and all-wheel-drive performance to automatically enhance traction and road-holding when needed.
 The Mondeo's also the first model for Europe to be built on Ford's global CD-segment platform, which debuts Ford's integral link rear suspension.
 The all-new platform and body structure combination delivers 10 per cent more torsional stiffness than the outgoing model and the Mondeo also gets electrically-assisted power steering for the first time with variable weighting.
 More importantly, road noise reductions of around three decibels in the rear and two decibels in the front have been achieved.

 Design and Build